 What I do now is pray before I go through the border that God will wake up people in America and around the world — that Christians will be praying.

-(Source: vomradio.net.
-Edited for length, clarity, and age-appropriateness.)
+(Source: VOMRadio.net.
+Edited for clarity and length.)

-To Talk About
+To Think About

 What are some of the things you can pray on behalf of Bible smugglers?